Veto override will limit pesticide use, GMO crops on Hawaiian island

-LIHUE, Hawaii (Reuters) - The governing body on the Hawaiian island of Kauai voted on Saturday to override their mayor’s veto of a bill that seeks to reign in widespread pesticide use and the testing of new genetically modified crops.
+LIHUE, Hawaii, Nov 16 (Reuters) - The governing body on the Hawaiian island of Kauai voted on Saturday to override their mayor’s veto of a bill that seeks to reign in widespread pesticide use and the testing of new genetically modified crops.

 The Kauai County Council’s 5-2 vote means agricultural companies will be unable to plant crops inside buffer zones created around schools, homes and hospitals.
 New limits will be placed on pesticide use and companies must disclose where they will plant test crops.